Lockdown 2020 (and now 2021) is a real bitch for gym lovers like me.

 Russ Says: “Listen To Jon Bon Jovi!”

-“When you can’t do what you do, just do what you can.”
+“When you can’t do what you do… you do what you can.”

 – Jon Bon Jovi

-He hit the nail on the head there, didn’t he?
+And he hit the nail on the head, didn’t he?

-So for now it’s just a case of doing whatever you can to stay healthy and reap the benefits of exercise.
-I don’t care how simple it is, or how different it feels to your normal workout program, just fucking do it – and then when this fuck-tacular shitnado of ass ends you can blast the gym like never before!
+That means doing whatever you can to be healthy and unlock the benefits of exercise.
+I don’t care how simple it is, or how much of a step down it may be from your usual workout program, just make it work.

 Here’s My Own Lockdown Fitness Program